tinko26/ao/docs/api/src/ao_sys/ao_task_sched_2.h.md

 };
 ```

-This type represents a task master.
-It consists of the following members.

 | `prio` | The priority. |
 | `slave` | The slave that is currently submissive to this master. |
 | `slave_masters_node` | The node for the slave's priority queue of masters. |